AmpliconSuite/AmpliconArchitect/README.md

 ### Recent updates:

+### December 2025 update
+- `1.5.r4` provides a bugfix to prevent interval ends from going 1bp beyond the length of the chromosome.
+Primarily affects viral ref samples.

 ### September 2025 update
 - `1.5.r3` adds logging support for `amplified_intervals.py` to clarify reasons for interval filtering.
 AA also now logs the fraction of amplicon weight decomposed.